 HackHERS is Rutgers University's annual, women-centric 24-hour hackathon.
 We want to create a space in which women** can come together and be empowered to build innovative and creative projects, and we welcome all genders to partake in this mission.

 **We use the inclusive definition of "women" and "female" and we welcome trans women, genderqueer women, and non-binary people.

-A hackathon is an event where curious people get together to work on developing software projects in a short amount of time, usually anywhere between 24-36 hours.
-Participants form a team, come up with an idea, plan it, and then implement the code for it.
+A hackathon is an event where curious people get together to work on developing software projects in a short amount of time.
+Participants typically start by brainstorming, they get an idea, plan it, and implement the code for it.

-HackHERS is 100% FREE!
-That includes admission, food, swag, etc. You do not have to pay anything for anything, we just ask that you come with an open mind, put in honest effort, and have a positive attitude :)
+HackHERS is 100% free!
+That includes admission, food, swag, etc. The only thing we ask is for you to have an open mind, put in honest effort, and have a positive attitude :)

 More information about travel, reimbursements, and other logistics will be released as we get closer to the event.

 Absolutely!
 Feel free to contact us at firstname.lastname@example.org and we will connect you with our sponsorship team.